The Pashtuns’ Dying Old World

 That said, there is no denying that PTI has a strong support base in Khyber Pakhtunkhwa, particularly in the cultural and economic capital of the Pashtuns, the Peshawar valley.
 The center-right PTI cannot, beyond a certain limit, go with the flow of the masses and will eventually have to align with the establishment.

 Contrary to what some believe, contemporary Pashtun society is neither homogeneous in texture nor uniform in its stance toward the state structure.
 It is worth noting that the urban and semi-urban centers of Khyber Pakhtunkhwa are well integrated into the system and often view ethnic-nationalist politics as either romanticised or backward-looking.
 However, it is also fair to assert that a vast majority is weary of the old ways in which they are treated and desires a new arrangement.
-But is the current leadership capable of guiding this era in a political direction that aligns with the long-standing demands of Pashtuns—peace, dignity, and equity among ethnic groups?
+But is the current leadership capable of guiding this epoch in a political direction that aligns with the long-standing demands of Pashtuns—peace, dignity, and equity among ethnic groups?
 There is no confident answer to this question.

 A look at the past few years paints a grim picture regarding the plausibility of pan-Pashtun solidarity or a political alliance in the near future.
 Each party, on several occasions, in response to various events and issues, has hosted a jirga or all-parties conference.
 Yet, each time, the host's efforts are undermined by other parties.
 Compounding these ego-driven moves against one another is the unfortunate fact that these gatherings have had little to no impact on the ground.
 Almost all of them concluded with a declaration—and nothing more.